 - Align the needs of funders and EE practitioners

 With generous support from the Pisces Foundation, CAEE worked with Blue Lotus Consulting and Evaluation to identify KEY indicators of success in environmental education that inform five IMPACT AREAS: Conservation; Education; Health; Social Justice; and Youth Development.
-In doing so, we developed common indicators of success towards each impact area at the state and program level that are strategically and intentionally captured through the efforts of practitioners, evaluators, researchers, and funders.
+Through multiple community meetings and feedback, we developed common indicators of success towards each impact area at the state and program level that are strategically and intentionally captured through the efforts of practitioners, evaluators, researchers, and funders.
 This collaborative and collective effort will aim to provide the evidence that supports the impact we all know exists through environmental education efforts.